Anaghbrati/delta-demo/README.md

 # delta-demo
-This is a Demo for Git &amp; Github clas
+This is a Demo for Git &amp; Github class.